Do You Need It, and How Do You Do It?

 Read about HVR’s Real-Time Data Replication Software.
-On this page, you will learn about how our software simplifies the data replication process, see the many different database topolgies in which HVR’s software can be used, and gain a deeper understanding into the technology behind real-time data replication software.
+On this page, you will learn about how our software simplifies the data replication process, see the many different database topologies in which HVR’s software can be used, and gain a deeper understanding into the technology behind real-time data replication software.

-A great way to learn more about real-time data replication is by reading our Real Time Analytics Whitepaper.
+A great way to learn more about real-time data replication is by reading our Real-Time Analytics Whitepaper.
 In this whitepaper we discuss the shortfalls of traditional data integration techniques, explain the advantages many organizations gain by implementing real-time data integration techniques, and give an overview of HVR’s solution for real-time data integration.